juaandominguez/hackUDC25/README.md

 - *Quick product matches*: Instantly browse similar products from Inditex.
 - *Wishlist management*: Save your favorite products for later.
 - *Social sharing*: Easily share product finds with friends.
+- *Tinder-like experience*: Swipe right to like or left to pass on clothing items.
+- *Favorites management*: Easily access and review your liked items.

 ---